AbdulrahmanAlsayedSallam/Pacman-AI/README.md

 * ghostAgents.py - Agents to control ghosts
 * keyboardAgetns.py - Keyboard interfaces to control Pacman
 * layout.py - Code for reading layout files and storing their contents
+* commands.txt - commands to enter into the cmd

 ***